How Location-Based Technologies Are Creating Out-of-Home Advertising Markets of the Future

-However, the effectiveness of geoconquesting is perhaps best limited to one-off strikes which inventiveness is likely to generate suitable and welcome publicity.
-For one thing, your rival can strike back in the long term with equal or greater force; certain campaigns or aggressive actions could provoke legal issues in particular territories or circumstances; end-users can learn to game a long-term algorithm in their own favor; and finally, one has to consider the demographic quality of customers so easily appropriated, and the cost of supporting a long-term undercut in a market that may have thin margins.
+However, the effectiveness of geoconquesting is perhaps best limited to one-off strikes whose inventiveness is likely to generate suitable and welcome publicity.
+For one thing, your rival could strike back in the long term with equal or greater force; certain campaigns or aggressive actions could provoke legal issues in particular territories or circumstances; end users could learn to game a long-term algorithm in their own favor; and finally, one has to consider the demographic quality of customers so easily appropriated, and the cost of supporting a long-term undercut in a market that may have thin margins.

 The Potential of OOH Marketing Implementations

-The evolution of near-field technologies and geolocation marketing solutions offer companies a chance to generate 'zen' moments of wakefulness in consumer segments that have become otherwise immured to traditional online channels.
-This will allow transmitting commercial messages through experiences which novelty and appeal transcend traditional resistance to advertising.
+The evolution of near-field technologies and geolocation marketing solutions offer companies a chance to generate 'Zen' moments of wakefulness in consumer segments that have become otherwise immured to traditional online channels.
+Commercial messages developed in this way offer a novelty and appeal that transcend traditional resistance to advertising.

 Here are some of such notable case studies:

 - Amazon has used a range of IoT location-based technologies to implement stores without registers